Update

 The Bay Skyway is included in Plan Bay Area 2050 as part of the "Build Complete Streets Network" strategy to promote walking, biking and small electric micromobility vehicles (such as e-scooters) throughout the Bay Area.

-The Bay Area Toll Authority (BATA), Caltrans District 4, San Francisco County Transportation Authority and Alameda County Transportation Commission are working on several projects in two phases to extend the path and connect downtown San Francisco and the East Bay.
+MTC, the Bay Area Toll Authority (BATA), Caltrans District 4, San Francisco County Transportation Authority, Alameda County Transportation Commission and San Francisco Bay Ferry are working on several projects in two phases to extend the path and connect downtown San Francisco and the East Bay.

-Bay Skyway Current Projects
+Multimodal Bay Skyway: Current Projects

-Timeline and Funding Opportunities
+Timeline & Funding Opportunities

 West Span Path Design